-On a conceptual level, it takes the classic indoor cycle frame and embellishes it with a highly advanced biometrics-driven artificial intelligence which then uses the science behind modern HIIT to optimize the user’s riding experience on the fly.
+On a conceptual level, it takes the classic indoor cycle frame and embellishes it with highly advanced biometrics-driven artificial intelligence which then uses the science behind modern HIIT to optimize the user’s riding experience on the fly.

-More specifically, CAROL leans heavily into REHIT (Reduced Exertion High-Intensity Training) to maintain its efficient 8:40 training regiment.
+More specifically, CAROL leans heavily into REHIT (Reduced Exertion High-Intensity Training) to maintain its efficient 8:40 training regimen.
 The goal is to rapidly deplete the user’s glycogen stores to bolster their health and stamina, but without tiring them out entirely.

-The nuance lies in the difference between maximum and high-intensity training, with the latter being far more efficient and effective in practice.
+The nuance lies in the difference between the maximum and high-intensity training, with the latter being far more efficient and effective in practice.
 Up until now, however, maintaining this balance has been a major issue in non-laboratory conditions.